 The tight, knotted sensation of a leg cramp can last a few seconds to several minutes.
-Sometimes the pain may linger; and if the cramp is especially severe, the muscle may be sore for days afterward.
-As painful as they feel, leg cramps are harmless.
+Sometimes the pain may linger, and if the cramp is especially severe, the muscle may be sore for days afterward.
+However, as painful as they feel, leg cramps are harmless.

 Men and women are equally prone to leg cramps.
-While they can strike people of all ages, those over the age of 50 may get them more often.
+However, while they can strike people of all ages, those over the age of 50 may get them more often.